Tokyo Metro 02 series: Operations

 A total of 336 cars were introduced into service from 17 October 1988 in 8 batches.
-53 six-car trainsets (batches 1 to 7) operate on the main section of the Marunouchi Line, while the Hōnanchō branch uses six three-car 20-80 series trainsets (batch 8).
+53 six-car trainsets (batches 1 to 7) operate on the main section of the Marunouchi Line, while the Hōnanchō branch uses six three-car trainsets (batch 8).

 Formations

 6-car sets

-The 53 six-car sets (01-53) are formed as shown below, with car 6 at the Ikebukuro end.
+The 53 six-car sets (01–53) are formed as shown below, with car 6 at the Ikebukuro end.

 3-car sets

-The 6 three-car Hōnanchō branch line sets (81-86) are formed as shown below, with car 3 at the Nakano-Sakaue end.
+The 6 three-car Hōnanchō branch line sets (81–86) are formed as shown below, with car 3 at the Nakano-Sakaue end.

 Interior

 All refurbished trains have a pink interior and some LCD passenger information screens above all doors.

 History

 The first trains entered service from 17 October 1988.

 In March 1998, Automatic Train Control was introduced on the 02 series, which was supplemented with a Train Automatic Stopping Controller (TASC) system allowing them to stop automatically at stations since November 2002.